pmndrs/react-three-fiber/api.md

 } = useThree()

-// Calculates precise viewport bounds const { width, height, factor, distance } = viewport(optionalTarget?: THREE.Vector3)
+// Calculates precise viewport bounds const { width, height, factor, distance } = viewport(camera?: THREE.Camera, target?: THREE.Vector3)
 // Flags the canvas as "dirty" and forces a single frame
 // Use this to inform your canvas of changes when it is set to "invalidateFrameloop" invalidate()